VittoNico/Random_network_analysis/README.md

     "Network Analysis Report",
-    "Number of Nodes: ", vcount(graph), "(the number of Nodes in your Network.)", "Number of Edges: ", ecount(graph), "(the number of Edges connecting the in your Network.)", "Standard Deviation of Degree: ",  sd(degree_info), "(standard deviation of node degrees.
+    "Number of Nodes: ", vcount(graph), "(the number of Nodes in your Network.)", "Number of Edges: ", ecount(graph), "(the number of Edges connecting the in your Network.)", "Mean Degree: ", mean(degree_info), " (mean of the degrees of the nodes in the graph.
+High values = more connected network)".
+    "Standard Deviation of Degree: ",  sd(degree_info), "(standard deviation of node degrees.
 High values = heterogeneity in the degree distribution.)", "Mean Closeness Centrality: ", mean(closeness_info), "(average of closeness centrality values across all Nodes.
 High values = Nodes in the graph are closer to each other in terms of the shortest path length.)", "Mean Betweenness Centrality: ", mean(betweenness_info), "(average betweenness centrality across all nodes in the graph.
 High values = nodes in the graph have a more crucial role in connecting different parts of the network.)",